Player1os/system-configuration/script/linux/virtual_machine.md

 	1. Make sure the *Hard disk* field is set to `Create a virtual hard disk now`.
 	1. Click on the **Create** button on the lower right portion of the window.
 1. In the *Create Virtual Hard Disk* window:
-	1. Make sure the *File location* field is set to `Linux Lubuntu 64-bit` and that the hard disk will be created within `C:\Virtual Machines/Linux Lubuntu 64-bit/`.
+	1. Make sure the *File location* field is set to `Linux Lubuntu 64-bit` and that the hard disk will be created within `C:\Virtual Machines\Linux Lubuntu 64-bit\`.
 	1. Set the *File size*.
 	1. Make sure the *Hard disk file type* field is set to `VDI (VirtualBox Disk Image)`.
 	1. Make sure the *Storage on physical hard disk* field is set to `Dynamically allocated`.